carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 > ## `.discussion`
 >
-> How much did the α diversity can be changed by elimination of singletons
+> How much did the α diversity can be changed by eliminating the singletons
 > and doubletons?
 {: .discussion}